tomwassenberg/itpol/linux-workstation-security.md

 - [ ] Strong passphrases are used to protect private keys _(ESSENTIAL)_
 - [ ] SSH is configured to use PGP Auth key as ssh private key _(NICE)_

-#### Considerations

-The best way to prevent private key theft is to use a smartcard to store your encryption private keys and never copy them onto the workstation.
-There are several manufacturers that offer OpenPGP capable devices:

-- [Kernel Concepts][12], where you can purchase both the OpenPGP compatible smartcards and the USB readers, should you need one.
-- [Yubikey NEO][13], which offers OpenPGP smartcard functionality in addition to many other cool features (U2F, PIV, HOTP, etc).

-It is also important to make sure that the master PGP key is not stored on the main workstation, and only subkeys are used.
-The master key will only be needed when signing someone else's keys or creating new subkeys -- operations which do not happen very frequently.
-You may follow [the Debian's subkeys][14] guide to learn how to move your master key to removable storage and how to create subkeys.

-You should then configure your gnupg agent to act as ssh agent and use the smartcard-based PGP Auth key to act as your ssh private key.
-We publish a [detailed guide][15] on how to do that using either a smartcard reader or a Yubikey NEO.

-If you are not willing to go that far, at least make sure you have a strong passphrase on both your PGP private key and your SSH private key, which will make it harder for attackers to steal and use them.

 ### SELinux on the workstation

 If you are using a distribution that comes bundled with SELinux (such as